 While it can affect children, FND is more common among adolescents and adults.
 People in rural settings and military personnel may be at higher risk of FND than other groups.

 Individuals who have FND experience physical symptoms.
-These symptoms, however, have no underlying physical cause and are often associated with an emotional or psychological crisis.
+These symptoms have no underlying structural cause and are often associated with an emotional or psychological crisis.
+However, many individuals have FND that did not result from an emotional or psychological cause.

-A person with FND has no control over the symptoms they experience and do not consciously or deliberately produce them.
+A person with FND has no control over the symptoms they experience and does not consciously or deliberately produce them.

 Typical signs and symptoms of FND include: